-The Bureau has continued to improve the capabilities of its Office of Consumer Response to receive, process, and facilitate responses to consumer complaints.
-Consumer Response has also continued to expand a robust public Consumer Complaint Database.
-The database updates nightly and as of September 30, 2016 was populated by approximately 641,000 complaints from consumers about financial products and services from all over the country.
-Our consumer complaint database includes approximately 103,100 narratives.
+The Bureau has continued to improve and expand the capabilities of its Office of Consumer Response (Consumer Response) to receive, process, and facilitate responses to consumer complaints.
+Consumer Response has also continued to develop and update a robust public Consumer Complaint Database.
+As of September 30, 2016 the database was populated by over 641,000 complaints from consumers about financial products and services from all over the country.

+In 2015, the CFPB marked a milestone for consumer empowerment when the Bureau began to publish consumer complaint narratives in the Consumer Complaint Database.4 Consumers now have the choice to share in their own words their experiences with the consumer financial marketplace.
+Only those narratives for which opt-in consumer consent is obtained and to which a robust personal information scrubbing process is applied are eligible for disclosure.
 The CFPB gives companies the opportunity to respond publicly to the substance of the consumer complaints they receive from the CFPB by selecting from a set list of public-facing response categories.
 Companies are under no obligation to avail themselves of the opportunity.
+As of September 30, 2016, the consumer complaint database included approximately 103,100 narratives.

-Launched in July 2015, the Bureau's series of monthly complaint reports continues to highlight key trends from consumer complaints submitted to the Bureau.
+Also in 2015, the Bureau launched a series of monthly reports to highlight key trends from consumer complaints submitted to the Bureau.
 The monthly report includes complaint data on complaint volume, most-complained-about companies, state and local information, and product trends.
-Each month, the report highlights a particular product and geographic location and provides insight for the public into the thousands of consumer complaints on financial products and services handled by the CFPB.
-Over the past six months, those reports have highlighted mortgage, credit reporting, auto loans, credit card, bank account and service, and money transfer complaints and complaints from consumers in California, New Mexico, Arkansas, Washington, Ohio, and Pennsylvania.
+Each month, the report highlights a particular product and geographic location and will provide insight for the public into the hundreds of thousands of consumer complaints on financial products and services expected to be handled by the CFPB.
 The report uses a three-month rolling average, comparing the current average to the same period in the prior year where appropriate, to account for monthly and seasonal fluctuations.
 In some cases, month-to-month comparisons are used to highlight more immediate trends.